krtek4/presentations/search/blog.md

 a task.
 When you add accented characters like you have in french, things tend to get messy.
 What about more exotic languages like Japanse and Chinese ?

+When we tried to implement a search engine for a multi lingual website where we had articles in japanese, chinese and korean, despite not knowing those languages at all, we quickly remarked that our search engine was performing really poorly.
+On some occasion it wasn't even returning an article we specifically copied a word from.

+We had to do a lot of research to understand what was happening, here is a compilation of what we found along the way in the hope you won't have to go the same path as us !

-In this post, I will start by explaining some ground rules and technique used in search engines, feel free to skip them, and then dig deeper in the specific topic of languages based on ideograms instead of the latin alphabet.
+But before digging right in, let's start with some ground rules and technique used in search engines, feel free to skip them.

 The configuration example will be given for the Solr search engine.
 What this post will not be however, is an introduction on how to use Solr in your project : no installation procedure and basic configuration.
+The version used is the latest available at the time this article was written : Solr 4.0.6

 Search 101
 ----------